 Classic Urban Harmony is bringing together, for one evening only, five groups who were a vital part of Ronnie I’s United in Group Harmony Association back in the day.
 Like many of you, Pam and I have fond memories of UGHA, a time when acappella groups ruled the day.
 On Friday evening October 4, 2019, we will relive those days when we bring to the stage of the Morris Museum’s Bickford Theatre, the Cliftonaires, the Sheps, Choice, Patty & the Street-Tones/Mixed Company and the Grand Central Echoes.
-All four groups were known for bringing great vocal harmony to the stage of UGHA and all four recorded for Ronnie I’s Clifton record label.
+As a special guest, John Kuse, lead of the Excellents (“Coney Island Baby”) and original founding member of Grand Central Echoes will be rejoining GCE to sing “Coney Island Baby” acappella!
+All five groups were known for bringing great vocal harmony to the stage of UGHA and all five recorded for Ronnie I’s Clifton record label.
 On October 4, all will be singing acappella.

 The Cliftonaires were one of the most prolific Clifton label vocal groups, recording several CD’s on their own as well as backing numerous singers on Ronnie’s Ladies First (Vol 1 & 2) CD’s.
 The Cliftonaires were Ronnie I’s go to group for recording.
 With the passing of Ronnie I and later Jack Scandura and Wayne Smith, the Cliftonaires have not sung together in many years.
 We have now re-assembled the Cliftonaires including original members Joel Katz, John Clemente and Cindy Taylor who sang on the “Ladies First Vol 2” and iconic “How Sentimental Can We Be” all acappella CD.